Ohkthx/mfah-webapp-java/README.md

     - [X] Creating pseudo data for Tickets, Transactions, and Artifacts.
     - [ ] Others, add here as implemented.
 - [ ] Data reports - At least 3.
-    - [ ] Certain roles (access level) have access to this, not all preferably.
+    - [X] Certain roles (access level) have access to this, not all preferably.
+        - [X] Director role used to generate reports.
     - [ ] Reporting tools exist inside the database systems already.
     - [ ] Generated when requested.
-    - [ ] Required SQL queries in the background.
+    - [X] Required SQL queries in the background.
-        - [ ] Time Interval required.
+        - [X] Time Interval required.
         - [ ] Needs to come from more than one table.
     - [ ] Report builder
     - [ ] Report designer